- There are over 400 species of eel.

 Download the Eels Worksheet

-This premium worksheet is free for Premium members to download and use in the classroom to increase your Eels knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Eels knowledge.Download